ufal/npfl138/tasks/mnist_training.md

 #### Examples: mnist_training_examples

-This exercise should teach you using different optimizers, learning rates, and learning rate decays.
+This exercise should teach you using different optimizers, learning rates, and learning rate decays from [torch.optim](https://docs.pytorch.org/docs/stable/optim.html).
 Your goal is to modify the [mnist_training.py](https://github.com/ufal/npfl138/tree/master/labs/02/mnist_training.py) template and implement the following:
 - Using specified optimizer (either `SGD` or `Adam`).